Ultimate bugout showdown: Ruger PC 9 vs Kel Tec Sub 2000

 Yes, the human factor.
 With these guns being so different in their layouts, this issue was bound to come up.
 How do the two guns stack up in terms of being user-friendly?

-The Kel-Tec and the Ruger take very different approaches to ergonomics.
+The Kel Tec Sub 2000 and the Ruger PC9 take very different approaches to ergonomics.
 This holds true for general stock configuration, takedown, and controls.

 Which is better?

-The Ruger feels much more solid, but the Kel-Tec has a very real advantage in terms of balance and handiness.
+The Ruger PC 9 feels much more solid, but the Kel Tec Sub 2000 has a very real advantage in terms of balance and handiness.
 Shooting the Ruger with one hand is feasible, but difficult.
-The Kel-Tec, however, would easily be used with one hand while the other hand opens doors, flips light switches etc.
+The Kel Tec, however, could easily be used with one hand while the other hand opens doors, flips light switches, etc.

-The Ruger PC9 and Kel-Tec Sub2k both feature Picatinny rails for mounting optics and accessories.
+The Ruger PC9 and Kel Tec Sub 2000 both feature Picatinny rails for mounting optics and accessories.
 That said, they aren’t equal in this regard.
-The Ruger is much better suited to magnified optics due to the closer proximity of its rail to the shooter’s face.
+The Ruger is much better suited to magnified optics since the rail is closer in proximity to the shooter’s face.

 That said, the Ruger’s rail ends fairly close to the shooter’s face as well.
-The Kel-Tec on the other hand, permits forward mounting of optics and accessories like tactical lights and lasers.
+The Kel Tec Sub 2000 on the other hand, permits forward mounting of optics and accessories like tactical lights and lasers.
 And when dealing with carbines chambered in calibers with relatively limited effective range, the benefit of a magnified optic is questionable.

-I have a soft spot for both carbines to be honest, but there is certainly a clear winner here.
-If I were discussing which of these two guns were better suited for hiking and backpacking, I think the two would be basically evenly matched.
+I have a soft spot for both carbines, to be honest, but there is certainly a clear winner here.
+If I were discussing which of these two guns were better suited for hiking and backpacking, I think the two would be evenly matched.

-But since we’re talking about a bug-out gun where handiness, weight and ease of use are paramount, the Kel-Tec nudges out the Ruger by just a hair.
+But since we’re talking about a bugout gun where handiness, weight, and ease of use are paramount, the Kel Tec Sub 2000 nudges out the Ruger PC 9 by just a hair.
 Don’t get me wrong, though.
-Both of these guns are phenomenal, and shooters shouldn’t feel under-gunned with either in their prep pack.
+Both of these pistol caliber carbines are phenomenal and shooters shouldn’t feel under-gunned with either in their prep pack.
 But if I had to choose a carbine cohort for my 9mm Glock pistol, the Kel-Tec is a lighter, more maneuverable option.

 Jim is a freelance writer for dozens of firearm publications, the host of the YouTube channel Burst Review and the youngest author to write a cover story for Shotgun News in its 86-years of operation.
 Jim loves anything that goes, ‘boom’ but particularly enjoys military firearms from the Cold War and WW2.
 When he’s not slinging lead downrange he can be round hiking in the mountains with his wife Kim and their vicious attack dog, Peanut.